 And who was making these comments?

 A lot of the judges in competitions.
-I've definitely got it from fellow queens as well, like in the back room before we go on, and definitely from the audience members.
-Like a lot of people would come up to me before I'd perform and they'd say, "Oh, I really loved what you did.
-You're so funny, but why the beard?"
+I've definitely got it from fellow queens as well, like in the back room before we go on.
+And definitely from the audience members.
+Like a lot of people would come up to me before I'd perform and they'd say, "Oh I really loved what you did, you're so funny, but why the beard?"
 People just fixated on it.
-And I'd just say, "Well, I shaved it this morning, and it grew back already."
-I just treat those questions with comedy, but if someone gets persistent, I tell them the beard is a huge part of me and what I do.
+And I'd just say "Well I shaved it this morning and it grew back already."
+I just treat those questions in comedy, but if someone gets persistent I tell them the beard is a huge part of me and what I do.
 If I got rid of it, I don't think Amy would be the same.

 When people think drag, they think RuPaul first.
 How have you found the show's portrayal of bearded queens?

 When you look at RuPaul's Drag Race, having a beard is a joke.
 It's like, "Oh, you didn't shave right."
-There was even a challenge on season 7 where they had to turn bearded looks; it was mind-blowing seeing all these performers with beards.
+There was even a challenge on season 7 where they had to turn bearded looks, and that was mind-blowing seeing all these performers with beards.
 It was shocking because some of the performers couldn't handle a beard.
-I was like, "Just do your regular drag and add a beard.
-It's not that hard!"
-But bearded queens are definitely something I'd like to see more of.
-I think there are over five performers in Vancouver now, and it's become more accepted, at least locally.
-This pride, I got to work with Beardonce, and it was the biggest geek-out star moment ever.
-Grace Towers was also there, and both of them proved that you can still really embody sexiness, beauty, and command the stage while showcasing your body as it is.
+I was like, "Just do your regular drag and add a beard, it's not that hard!"
+But bearded queens is definitely something I'd like to see more of.
+I think there are over five performers in Vancouver now and it's become more accepted, at least locally.
+Like this Pride I got to work with Beardonce and it was the biggest geek-out star moment ever.
+Grace Towers was also there, and both of them proved that you can still really embody sexiness and beauty, and command the stage while showcasing your body as it is.
 I mean, they're both hairy head to toe, but your brain isn't distracted by that when they perform.
 That's what I think more people need to see.

 Do you have an overall ideology when it comes to drag?